AmirUCR/cs120b_final_project/README.md

 You can find the wiring and documentation for the breadboard [here](https://docs.google.com/document/d/1c6faT4JMFR15S9H-j21YKbM7iYtD3dLnPAnaw_kQdL8)

+# What is This?

+This is a music rhythm game much similar to Dance Dance Revolution.
+You start the game by selecting Start on the main menu.
+After a countdown, the track starts.
+Musical notes, in the form of directed arrows, start cascading down on the LED matrix.
+You move the analog joystick in the direction of the arrows.
+In order to win points, you move the analog joystick when an arrow is directly under the difficulty bar.
+A counter keeps track of your score.

+# Tech and Components

+Tech:

+* Written in C language
+* Compiled on Ubuntu 18.04 using Makefile

+Components:

+* At the heart of this game is an AVR ATmega1284 microcontroller
+* LCD Module 1602A
+* Piezo Buzzer
+* Max7219 LED Matrix
+* Joystick Module
+* HW 131 Power Supply
+* Atmel ICE PCBA Kit
+* Additional wires and 4 pushdown buttons.
+The buttons can be skipped if you are using the joystick for menu navigation.

+# Code

+* ADC_C.c: Provides the ADC (Analog to Digital Converter) functionality for the Joystick
+* io.c: Provides the functions to write to the LCD
+* max7219.c: Provides the functions to write to the 8x8 LED matrix
+* pwm.c: Provides the PWM (Pulse Width Modulator) functions to make the piezo buzzer play tunes

 # How to get this thing working

 You need: